-The first problem we encountered was the frequency of posting new information and the engagement of users.
+The first problem we encountered was the frequency of posting new information and user engagement.
 Employees were prioritizing the day to day projects over content creation and accessing the digital observatory.
-So the question was how to keep employees engaged in the digital observatory project?
+So the question was how to keep employees engaged in the digital observatory project.

 We tried to investigate if the principles used in gaming, such as incentivization and removing the fear of failure could be used with positive results.
 When playing, users are looking for fun, action, competition, rewards, a sense of validation and achievement for competing.

 Gamification is a technique that brings the elements specific to games in a business context to engage and motivate people to achieve their goal.
 Concrete examples of gamification techniques could be progression bars in surveys, badges on Social Media, being awarded the status of “trusted source”, “top contributor” or “influencer.”

 Gabe Zichermann, the world’s foremost play theorist, explains that gamification is about using the best ideas from games, loyalty programs, and behavioral economics to create engagement.
 Having worked in the gaming industry for many years, Zichermann understood one fundamental thing about human behavior: the key reward we can offer is status, followed by access to new content, power over peers and access to free stuff.

 How the techniques of gamification helped our client

 -We created an atmosphere of openness and collaboration where users felt free to be creative.
 This materialized in articles about real cases, reflections, and learning points;

 -Created a united team with the determination to put in the effort to reach the goals.
 Players became attached to the game and were motivated by the excitement of the game itself to see what’s next and to be part of the change;

 -Increased productivity and engagement which led to achieving and surpassing targets;